joyrexus/sandbox/heaps/README.md

 A simple [priority queue](http://en.wikipedia.org/wiki/Priority_queue) implementation with *O*(*n* log *n*) sorting.
 The underlying data structure is a [binary heap](http://en.wikipedia.org/wiki/Binary_heap).

-A priority queue of elements/nodes ordered by comparative value.

 This implementation uses a binary heap where each node is less than or equal to its children.
 Nodes can be anything as long as they're comparable.

+Like all priority queues, this implementation efficiently retrieves the minimum element (by comparative value) in the queue.
+You can also insert elements and delete elements if they are "labeled".
+(See examples below.)

 #### Usage